Kurento/kurento/source/faq.rst

 Kurento FAQ
 %%%%%%%%%%%

 This is a list of Frequently Asked Questions about Kurento.
 Feel free to suggest new entries or different wording for answers!

 How do I...
 -----------

-...install Kurento media server from sources?
-    Just follow the :ref:`building` guide.

-.. todo:: Document KMS building guide

 ...know how many :rom:cls:`pipelines <MediaPipeline>` do I need for my Application?

     :rom:cls:`Media elements <MediaElement>` can only communicate with each other when they are part of the same pipeline.
 Different MediaPipelines in the server are independent do not share audio, video, data or events.